The Truth About Erythritol and Other Keto Sweeteners: A Fact-Based Guide

 • JustMe!!

-JustMe!! a year ago
+JustMe!!
+2 years ago

 Yeah, I believe it's best in general, to consume natural foods that weren't concocted in a lab lol.
 Ingesting sweets as nature intended will always be the healthiest route.
 The natural juices extracted from fruit, honey, molasses, maple syrup and such... these natural sweetners will be the most healthy go-tos if used respectfully in moderation.
 Fooling around with nature will always have its consequences.
 Just my thoughts 😝😜